Director of Public Prosecutions (Hong Kong): After the Handover (1997-present)

-The position's title was restored to its original name upon the handover on 1 July 1997.
+The position's title was restored to its original name upon the Handover on 1 July 1997.
+Maggie Yang, who was appointed on 13 August 2021 and served as the seventh post-Handover DPP, was the first woman and non-Queen's Counsel to be appointed to the position.

 Role

 The Director may be appointed from a wide range of candidates, as long as they have been called to the Hong Kong Bar; they can be either in private practice or serving in the government, and may be of any nationality.
 The longest serving Director, Ian Grenville Cross QC SC, was a British career prosecutor, while the first Hong Kong Chinese Director Keith Yeung SC was an eminent criminal Senior Counsel in private practice.

 As the head of the Prosecutions Division, the Director may or may not choose to be actively involved in court hearings.
 For example, while Keith Yeung was primarily known for directing overall policy and was rarely in court, David Leung was known to be actively involved and was often seen in court.

 Independence of the director

 The Secretary for Justice, a politically appointed role, is the chief prosecutor and ultimately can direct the Director on criminal prosecution matters.
 This has come under fire from a number of legal experts in Hong Kong, including former prosecutor Ian Grenville Cross QC SC, eminent criminal defense lawyer Cheng Huan QC SC, barrister and legal sector legislator Dennis Kwok, as well as the South China Morning Post (in an editorial).
 Cross has argued that Hong Kong should follow the United Kingdom, where the Attorney General for England and Wales transferred criminal prosecuting powers to the UK's Director in 2009.